-Why Switch To Craft CMS vs WordPress (or Something Else)?
+Why Switch to Craft CMS from WordPress (or Something Else)?

 One of the most asked questions site owners and marketers have is why anyone would use Craft CMS rather than WordPress?

-Because Craft CMS is run by a company named Pixel and Tonic, rather than an open-source model, Craft CMS offers increased security.
-Remember, WordPress is widely used and free to download. alone makes it the target of hackers and criminals with nefarious ambitions.
+Because Craft CMS is run by a company named Pixel and Tonic.
+Craft CMS offers more security than WordPress’ open-source model.
+Remember, WordPress is widely used and free to download.
+That alone makes it the target of hackers and criminals with nefarious ambitions.

 Mega-large companies who are frequently the subject of hacker attacks avoid using WordPress, for the most part.
 Netflix, Citibank, and Verizon use Craft CMS.

-Heavily trafficked websites use WordPress, make no mistake about it, but large brands tend to avoid it due to increased security risks.
-That’s just one reason why a company might be on the hunt for non-WordPress CMS options.
+Heavily trafficked websites use WordPress, make no mistake about it, but large brands tend to avoid it due to security risks.
+That’s just one reason why a company might be on the hunt for a non-WordPress CMS.

 Craft CMS vs WordPress

 Most of us have a firm understanding of WordPress already, given it’s the most popular CMS online today.
 To date, WordPress is the main CMS of over 60% of all websites.
-That’s an enormous disparity.
+That’s an enormous share of websites.
 But that’s not why any of us are here trying to compare Craft CMS vs WordPress.

-Nope, it’s because we aren’t sure if we should use Craft CMS, or if Craft CMS is better than WordPress.
+Nope, it’s because we aren’t sure whether we should use Craft CMS, or whether Craft CMS is better than WordPress.

-First, let’s begin with the most glaring WordPress over Craft CMS advantage: Popularity.
+First, let’s begin with the most glaring advantage WordPress has over Craft CMS: Popularity.

 Everyone Knows How To Work In WordPress